chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

 ### Enhanced gene metadata

-The `ms["RNA"].var` data frame for both the human and mouse experiments, has been enriched with two new metadata fields:
+The `ms["RNA"].var` data frame for both the human and mouse experiments has been enriched with two new metadata fields:

 - `nnz` the number of non-zero (nnz) values, effectively the number of cells expressing this gene.
 - `n_measured_obs` the "measured" cells for this gene, effectively the number of cells for which this gene was measured in their respective dataset.